Artistic Director - Melissa Hale Coyle

 Artistic Director - Lisa Leone

 Lisa Leone began her training in Tacoma, WA under Jan Collum.
 After dancing the role of Cinderella in Washington, the choreographer, Tom Pazik, director of Atlanta Ballet II, invited her to study in Atlanta.
-After graduating from high school Lisa danced with the Atlanta Ballet and Ballet Rotaru, touring Romania and performing at the George Enescu Festival in Bucharest.
+After graduating from high school she danced with the Atlanta Ballet and Ballet Rotaru, touring Romania and performing at the George Enescu Festival in Bucharest.
 For three years Ms. Leone moved back to the West Coast and danced with Oregon Ballet Theatre under the Direction of James Canfield.
-After relocating to NC she continued to perform as a guest artist.
-In addition to being Co-Director of the Charlotte City Ballet Company, Lisa is on the faculty at The Sullivan Dance Centre.
-Ms. Leone also enjoys the opportunity to work with other dancers and has guest taught in Washington State and throughout the Southeast.
+After relocating to North Carolina she continued to perform as a guest artist.
+Currently Ms. Leone is Co-Director of the Charlotte City Ballet Company and on faculty at Dance Davidson, Bonita’s School of Ballet and Steps N Motion.
+Ms. Leone has been a guest choreographer for the Charlotte Philharmonic Orchestra, the Charlotte Civic Orchestra and the Union County Youth Ballet.
+When not teaching at her current studios Ms. Leone enjoys the opportunity to work with other dancers and has Guest taught and held Master Classes and Intensives in Washington State and throughout the Southeast.